Sumitomo Mitsui Trust Holdings Inc. Makes New Investment in Washington Federal, Inc. (NASDAQ:WAFD)

 Washington Federal Price Performance

-Washington Federal (NASDAQ:WAFD – Get Rating) last issued its quarterly earnings data on Thursday, October 13th.
-The bank reported $1.07 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.91 by $0.16.
-The company had revenue of $186.60 million for the quarter, compared to the consensus estimate of $174.10 million.
+Washington Federal (NASDAQ:WAFD – Get Rating) last announced its quarterly earnings results on Thursday, October 13th.
+The bank reported $1.07 EPS for the quarter, topping the consensus estimate of $0.91 by $0.16.
 Washington Federal had a net margin of 32.21% and a return on equity of 12.38%.
-Washington Federal’s revenue for the quarter was up 23.2% on a year-over-year basis.
-During the same period last year, the firm posted $0.72 EPS.
+The firm had revenue of $186.60 million for the quarter, compared to analyst estimates of $174.10 million.
+During the same period last year, the business earned $0.72 EPS.
+Washington Federal’s revenue for the quarter was up 23.2% compared to the same quarter last year.
 As a group, sell-side analysts predict that Washington Federal, Inc. will post 3.58 earnings per share for the current fiscal year.

 Washington Federal Dividend Announcement